 We are committed to developing and marketing innovative products.
-We have several products in development, including next-generation skin care products, nutritional supplements and local initiatives.
+We have several products in development, including next-generation skin care products and nutritional supplements.
 Our research and product development is focused on understanding the sources of aging, including the influence of certain ingredients on gene expression, and utilizing that knowledge in product development.